+The position $u_J$ of the tip of the curve is related to the scale $f_a$.
 The D8-brane has a gauge field on its world-volume, whose modes are dual to extra flavor mesonic fields.
-The lowest such mode, which is the (pseudo-)Goldstone of chiral symmetry breaking, is the axion in the model at hand \cite{Bigazzi:2019eks} \footnote{Gravitational wave emission in such a scenario has been studied in \cite{Bigazzi:2020avc}.}.
+The lowest such mode, which is the (pseudo-)Goldstone of chiral symmetry breaking, is the axion \cite{Bigazzi:2019eks} \footnote{Gravitational wave emission in such a scenario has been studied in \cite{Bigazzi:2020avc}.}.

 Let us first consider the ALP case.
-In this setup, the abaryon has a gluonic core formed by a D6-brane, wrapped on the four-sphere, with a boundary on the D8-brane \cite{olzi} (see also \cite{Dubovsky:2011tu} for some properties of this core and of the core of the axionic string).
-In fact, in the geometry, the part of the D6-brane not attached to the D8 has no place to terminate.
-Thus, either the DW has to be infinitely extended, or it can be extended between two strings (that is, the D6 has a second boundary on the D8 at a different position in Minkowski directions), or it must be completely bounded by a string (that is, the D6 has a single boundary on the D8 with the topology of a circle).
-The latter configuration, if charged, corresponds to the abaryon.
+In this setup, the abaryon has a ``gluonic core'' formed by a D6-brane, wrapped on the four-sphere, with a boundary on the D8-brane \cite{olzi} (see also \cite{Dubovsky:2011tu}).
+With ``gluonic core'' we denote a description of the abaryon in terms of the explicit D6 brane: the flavor part (the D8-brane) is not essential for this description, making it evident that the degrees of freedom composing this object are purely gluonic, exactly as for the baryon vertex in the baryon.
+Since the thickness of the D6 is small, as we are going to show, this configuration gives the ``core'' of the abaryon.
+Analogously, its tension will be shown to be large, hence we are going to call it also ``hard core''.

-If the size of the abaryon is large, the D6-brane is expected to have a pot-like shape, with an almost ``vertical'' part (representing the stringy boundary of the abaryon) extending from the D8-brane at $u_J$ to (almost) the tip of the cigar at $u_0$, where the D6-brane is basically ``horizontal'' at constant $u_0$.
+In the deconfined geometry (see figure \ref{figsetup}, right panel) the D6-brane attached to the D8-brane can terminate at the horizon placed at $u_T$.
+From the perspective of the Minkowski spacetime this embedding describes an axionic string (see figure \ref{axionicstring}).
+However, in the confined geometry (see figure \ref{figsetup}, left part), the part of the D6-brane not attached to the D8 has no place to terminate.
+Thus, either the DW has to be infinitely extended, or it can be extended between two strings (that is, the D6 has a second boundary on the D8 at a different position in Minkowski directions), or it must be completely bounded by a string - that is, the D6 has a single boundary on the D8 with the topology of a circle.
+This latter configuration, if charged, corresponds to the abaryon.